 What is Research?

 Research is defined as an undertaking intended to extend knowledge through a disciplined inquiry or systematic investigation.
 The U.S. Department of Health & Human Services defines research as, “a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalized knowledge.”
 (HHS (US) 46.102(d))).
 Some quality assurance, quality improvement studies, or program evaluation activities do not constitute “research” and therefore do not fall within the scope of the REB.
-However, we strongly recommend you discuss your project with the REB Coordinator regarding any REB exemptions.
+However, we strongly recommend you discuss your project with the REB Chair regarding any REB exemptions.

 Before you begin your application